 electric displacement (D)

-Also known as electric flux density, the charge per unit area that would be displaced across a layer of conductor placed across an electric field.
+Electric displacement (D), also known as electric flux density, is the charge per unit area that would be displaced across a layer of conductor placed across an electric field.
 This describes also the charge density on an extended surface that could be causing the field.

 If we consider a parallel-plate capacitor before introducing a dielectric into the space between the plates, the electric field strength is: